SAP-archive/teched2020-IIS361/exercises/ex0/README.md

 2. Click button code, then click here (1) to copy the git clone link
 ![copy link](../ex0/images/00_00_0070.png)

-3. Open a new terminal via the header menu (1)
+3. Open a new terminal via the header menu as shown in the below screenshot & click on higlighetd point (1)
 ![new terminal](../ex0/images/00_00_0080.png)

 4. In the terminal window, type the following commands and confirm with return: